What equipment do you need to make soap at home?

-As a guide if you can gather together a couple of 1 litre plastic jugs, a 3 litre plastic jug, weighing scales, a silicone spatula, gloves and goggles the only things you may need to buy are a stick blender and a digital thermometer.
+As a guide if you can gather together a couple of 1 litre food grade plastic jugs, a 3 litre food grade plastic jug, kitchen weighing scales, a silicone spatula, gloves and goggles the only things you may need to buy are a stick blender and a digital thermometer.
 The stick blender is common place in larger supermarkets and the thermometers are easy to find online for less than £10.

 Hot process soap making is very similar but you do need a slow cooker for that method.
 And a stainless steel or silicone spoon to scoop your soap in to the mould.

 But as hobbies go it is fair to say you can set yourself up relatively cheaply.

 Can I use the same equipment for soap making as I use for my food preparation?

 I would suggest that you do the first time - rather than invest in new things not knowing if you will carry on.
 Just once won't do any harm as long as you wash everything thoroughly before using for your food but long term you will need a set of dedicated tools to avoid any cross contamination